Spark Magazine – The old boy looks back

 I suppose the fundamental difference today is that ‘lettering’ is often found to fit the mood – whereas back then the lettering was always uniquely designed and skillfully produced to fit the mood.

-The love of this truly wonderful and creative art helped me enormously, particularly when I entered into typography, and has stayed with
+The love of this truly wonderful and creative art helped me enormously, particularly when I entered into typography, and has stayed with me ever since.

 However, I often find today a growing disrespect for the laws of typography in its purest form.
 A lack of understanding regarding the simple art of letter spacing.